 Download the full 5000 word article, The Church of England: welcoming transgender people? by Dr Rob Clucas, from the Modern Church website.

 This complements his recent article published in Modern Believing, the academic theology journal published quarterly by Modern Church, in which Dr Clucas discussed the situation of trans people in the Church of England within a framework of legal and institutional discrimination, and made reference to important omissions for trans people in Church life, including the lack of official rituals and services to celebrate the significant events of trans people within the Church.
-This article, Trans people and the Church of England: Disadvantage and micro-aggressions, is available on the Liverpool University website (Free to access in full until 26th February 2018].
+This article, Trans people and the Church of England: Disadvantage and micro-aggressions, is available on the Liverpool University website.